I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_geofences_trackingstatus_data.md

 ## Members

 `Size`

 Structure size.

 `Status`

 A failure code indicates that the GNSS engine is unable to track the geofences (due to bad signal conditions or other transient errors).

 A success code indicates that the GNSS engine was previously unable to track geofences, and is now able to track them.

 `StatusTimeStamp`

 The UTC time of this status.

+`Unused`

 `Version`

 Version number.

 ## Remarks
-        The GNSS engine must not raise  events when it is not tracking any mobile-originated geofences (but tracking network-initiated Geofences), or when the geofence tracking has been reset by the GNSS_ResetGeofenceTracking command.</p>
+The GNSS engine must not raise  events when it is not tracking any mobile-originated geofences (but tracking network-initiated Geofences), or when the geofence tracking has been reset by the GNSS_ResetGeofenceTracking command.

 ## Requirements
 | &nbsp; | &nbsp; |